 - Following the trend of Apple’s Store Geniuses, Samsung set up mini-stores within Best Buys with trained staff to help you with Samsung Tablets and Phones.

 - The Galaxy Buds are a spin-off of Airpods.

 - Samsung’s latest watch OS update has the Breathe Application, which is quite similar to that of Apple’s Breathe App that is relaxing guided breathing.

-So, while Apple has been innovating new technologies and hardware designs, companies like Samsung are just making a fool out of themselves by mocking them initially but copying them later on.
+So, while Apple has innovated new technologies and hardware designs, companies like Samsung are just making a fool out of themselves by mocking them initially but copying them later on.

-Google is not far behind in this league, although it doesn’t mock or ridicule Apple, it certainly does copy somethings from their hardware and software.
+Google is not far behind in this league.
+Although it doesn’t mock or ridicule Apple, it certainly does copy some hardware and software.

-Do you agree with us, that even though Samsung ridicules Apple and its products, it eventually starts copying or following them once they start trending?
-Let us know in the comment section below if you have any other feature or design that Samsung has copied from Apple but has made fun of it earlier.
+Do you agree with us that even though Samsung ridicules Apple and its products, it eventually starts copying or following them once they start trending?
+In the comment section below, let us know if you have any other feature or design that Samsung has copied from Apple but has made fun of it earlier.